shakilla1/Medicine-finder-app/README.md

 video link: https://www.loom.com/share/dbd70b89aace450cb59cd82f0e293103
 Medicine Finder

-Medicine Finder is a clean and simple web application that allows users to search for real medicine information using the openFDA public API.
+Medicine Finder is a clean and simple web application that enables users to search for accurate medicine information using the openFDA public API.
-It utilizes the openFDA API to fetch real-time drug labeling information and provides a user-friendly interface for viewing medicine details such as brand name, generic name, purpose, usage and indications.
+It utilizes the openFDA API to fetch real-time drug labeling information, and it provides a user-friendly interface for viewing medicine details, including brand name, generic name, purpose, usage, and indications.

  Features
 A. Medicine Search